-Once you have found an attorney to handle an issue, you may be wondering what to expect with regards to lawyer communication, competence, ethics, and fees.
-This article outlines these topics and provides useful tips and rules regarding what you can expect from your attorney.
+Once you find an attorney to handle an issue, you may be wondering what to expect regarding the lawyer's communication, competence, ethics, and fees.
+This article provides useful tips and rules regarding what you can expect from your attorney.

-Lawyer communication refers to the correspondence and communication between a client and his/her attorney.
-If you have a lawyer communication problem, you may be wondering if you have a bad attorney or if he or she is doing a poor job on your case.
-You should know that many states have laws regarding when and how a lawyer must communicate with clients.
+Lawyer communication refers to the correspondence and communication between a client and their attorney.
+If you have a lawyer communication problem, you may be wondering if you have a bad attorney or if they are doing a poor job on your case.
+You should know that many states have laws regarding when and how lawyers must communicate with clients.

 In general, however, you should be able to expect to get a general overview of your case whenever you request it from your attorney.
-In addition, you should also expect your attorney to call you back or return your emails in a timely manner.
-If your attorney does not respond within a business day, he or she should provide you with a reason why they were unable to answer your question (typically, if your lawyer is working on multiple cases, he or she may be tied down in court on some days).
+In addition, you should also expect your attorney to call you back or return your emails promptly.
+If your attorney does not respond within one business day, they should tell you why they could not answer your question (this can include a heavy caseload or your lawyer being in court for a trial).

-If your attorney fails to communicate effectively with you, then you may have valid cause for your worries.
-For example, if your attorney refuses to keep you updated on what is happening with your case, or fails to return your repeated phone calls over the course of a week with no explanation, then you most likely have valid cause to discuss your lawyer communication problem with your attorney.
-If your attorney is not responsive to your worries, then you may want to consider finding another legal representative for your situation.
+If your attorney refuses to keep you updated on what is happening with your case or fails to return your repeated phone calls within a week with no explanation, however, then you should address this communication problem with them.
+If your attorney is not responsive to your worries, then you may want to consider finding different legal representation for your situation.

-In addition to lawyer communication problems, you may also have problems with the competency of your lawyer's work.
-Competency relates to the core knowledge and expertise of an attorney in handling a client's legal issue.
+In addition to communication, you may also have problems with your lawyer's competency.
+This relates to an attorney's core knowledge and expertise in handling a client's legal issue.

-You should remember that lawyers are not machines and they are just as capable of making a mistake as anyone else is, meaning that there is never a guarantee that your attorney will perform flawless work.
-Remember that after your attorney passed your state's bar exam, he or she probably has not had to take a test since.
-Even truer, passing the bar exam is not guarantee that your lawyer is competent to represent you in court.
+You should remember that lawyers are not machines.
+They are just as capable of making a mistake as anyone else, meaning there is never a guarantee that your attorney will perform flawless work.
+Passing the bar exam is not guarantee that your lawyer has the skills to represent you effectively in court.

-Many bar associations claim that they handle issues regarding the competency of lawyers, but you will often not receive much more than a shrug if you complain about your attorney's work.
-State bar associations are generally understaffed to investigate whether or not an attorney is working in such a way as to competently represent you.
+Many bar associations claim that they handle issues regarding lawyers' competency.
+Still, you will often not receive much more than a shrug if you complain about the quality of your attorney's work.
+State bar associations are generally understaffed and have difficulty investigating attorneys' competence.

-However, you may have a claim for legal malpractice if your attorney makes a mistake or error that no reasonably competent attorney would make and that error led to you losing money or being harmed.
-In these situations, you have the option of suing your attorney and claiming that he or she did not act in a reasonably competent manner.
-These mistakes can be procedural in nature, such as not filing your lawsuit on time, or ethical in nature, like representing two sides of a divorce at the same time without notifying either side.
-However, as the laws are set up, malpractice lawsuits are generally quite expensive to pursue (you will probably have to hire another attorney to represent you), and very hard to win.
+However, you may have a claim for legal malpractice if your attorney makes a mistake or error that no reasonably competent attorney would make, and that error led to you losing money or facing harm.
+These mistakes can be procedural, such as not filing your lawsuit on time, or ethical, like representing two sides of a divorce at the same time without notifying either side.
+However, malpractice lawsuits are generally expensive to pursue (you will probably have to hire another attorney to represent you) and hard to win.

-Although each state has their own set of ethical rules by which attorneys are expected to conduct their business, there are some common themes that run throughout all of them.
+Although each state has its own set of ethical rules attorneys must follow, there are some common themes.
 These ethics rules generally require attorneys to: